mwort/m.swim/doc/home.md

 g.extension m.swim url=path/to/m.swim/directory
 ```
 The modules can also be manually installed or used as python scripts if all things (i.e. g.extension) fail.

+### Windows
+Download the repository and use the modules as python scripts.
+This is because
+the standard Make add on compilation including the `g.extension url=<path>`
+argument doesn't work under Windows.

 ## Contributing, developing and debugging
 PIK cluster users can use the git repository on the cluster to make changes to the m.swim.\* code.
 Here is a quick [HOWTO](developing_debugging.md).